-The search for disappeared persons in Peru: the achievements and the challenges
+Search for disappeared persons in Peru: Achievements and challenges

 The search for disappeared persons in Peru during the period of violence (1980-2000) progresses, as relatives strive relentlessly to find out what happened to their loved ones.

 The process began over 30 years ago and both the emotional repercussions and the number of years that have gone by are a cause for concern since many of these relatives are not only burdened by constant suffering, but some reach the end of their lives with no knowledge about the fate of their loved ones.

 Since Law N° 30470 on the Search for Missing Persons was passed in June 2016, important milestones have been achieved.
 Two of the most recent are:

 -The enactment of Legislative Decree No. 1398 in October 2018 by President Martín Vizcarra, which gave rise to the Genetic Data Bank to facilitate the search for disappeared persons in Peru during the period of violence from 1980 to 2000.

 -The approval of the regulation of the law for the Genetic Data Bank in January 2019 by the Ministry of Justice and Human Rights (Minjusdh).

 Those who are still searching now have in the Genetic Data Bank a tool that centralizes, stores, processes, validates and collates the genetic profiles of presumed missing persons and their relatives, in order to find matches and proceed to identification.
 However, the implementation process has only recently begun and it is still necessary for this tool to get underway and become fully operational.